 - How important is it that schools teach using iPads, Smart Boards, social media, and other new technologies?

 - Is there an intelligence developed through conventional reading and research which is being lost in the digital age?

-- If Google prefers their own brand of information, are we getting the best when we search?
+- If Google prefers its own brand of information, are we getting the best when we search?

 Does the Internet Make You Smarter? by Clay Shirky in the Wall Street Journal

 - Should there be regulation of sites such as Wikipedia which provide information that is not necessarily credible?

 - How necessary is teaching traditional researching skills to today’s young people?

 - Do schools and parents need to encourage or discourage media use?